Safety Rules at School for Kids – Important Guidelines

 13. Don’t Tolerate Bullying

 Teach children from a young age that bullying is an intolerable offence.
-In order to protect themselves, they need to know not to bully their peers.
+To protect themselves, they need to know not to bully their peers.

 14. Teach Them to Avoid Unknown Places